SocialCodeInc/ssh-ecs-run-task/README.md

 As spiderman's uncle once said, "with great power comes great responsibility".
 So please don't use this handy tool to wreck your system by running dangerous commands without thinking.

 ###Proper Uses:
-Running tasks where you want or need to see the output directly, such as a database migration You could use even this script to create an interactive django shell to perform ad-hoc maintenance via`ssh-ecs-run-task --task ecscompose-user-registration-service--alpha -- django-admin shell`
+Running tasks where you want or need to see the output directly, such as a database migration.
+You could use even this script to create an interactive django shell to perform ad-hoc maintenance via`ssh-ecs-run-task --task ecscompose-user-registration-service--alpha -- django-admin shell`

 + interactive django shell
 + Jenkins builds